m0-n/Plastic-Bottles-Dataset/README.md

 The model graph is available as TensorFlow Protobuf and TensorFlow Lite.

 ## Background
 Rivers as vehicles for plastic transport remain understudied in the context of global plastic pollution emissions.
-This work presents a first prototype of a model that can detect plastic objects in rivers which can be used on resource-constrained devices without internet connection.
+This work presents a prototype of a model that can detect plastic objects in rivers which can be used on resource-constrained devices without internet connection.

 Estimates on how much plastic is emitted by a river mainly rely on mathematical models that consider the size of cities near the river, their development level and more.
 This is not very granular, as only a monthly estimate for the output of a whole river or city is given.
 This makes the data often not very actionable insight, because the most polluting rivers tend to also be very long, which makes it hard to know where to start exactly.
 The data is also statistically infered, not measured in the real world and reflects what we think is realistic not what actually is.